loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-loom-js-webpack.md

 document.body.appendChild(component());
 ```

 Now, this is a mouthful.
-Basically, the snippets does the following:
+Basically, the snippet does the following:

  * instantiates a `Client`
  * creates a web3 instance